 Can You Get Veneers During Pregnancy?
-What Should Be Considered?

-Can you place veneers during pregnancy?
+Can you have veneers installed during pregnancy?

 What are veneers?

-Can you place veneers during pregnancy?
-General indications and contraindications
+Can you have veneers installed during pregnancy?

 Veneers are indicated in the following situations: